Benjivack/pura-vida/journals/zac_mcclarnon.md

+12 oct
+    today i finished the review endpoints by creating a delete endpoint for reviews we started collaborating on the final endpoints to get them all completed so we can move forward to the frontend as a whole

+11 oct
+    group continued working on backend endpoints
+    i created a post endpoint with auth for reviews i created a get all endpoint and added a get all reviews by post to the endpoint

 10 oct
     we completed backend auth working through any blockers that arose we are starting to build protected backend endpoints

 9 oct
     today we put a pause on endpoint work to switch and work on backend authentication